nntsyeo-archive/weather_station/README.md

 sudo python V2_weather.py
 ```

-2. Open a terminal and type:
+2. Use crontab method to execute launcher.sh on startup.

+Create a log folder for crontab logging via terminal:

 ```
-# Create a log file for crontab execution
 cd ~
 mkdir logs

-# Use crontab method to startup .sh on boot
-sudo crontab -e     # use /bin/nano for editor if prompted

-# Append line at the end of the crontab script
-@reboot sh /home/pi/Desktop/launcher.sh >/home/pi/logs/cronlog 2>&1
-# Exit with pressing 'Ctrl-X', 'y' and then 'enter'

-sudo reboot
 ```

+And then with the same terminal, use `sudo crontab -e` (with _/bin/nano_ as the editor if prompted).
+Add the following line at the end of the crontab script:

+`@reboot sh /home/pi/Desktop/launcher.sh >/home/pi/logs/cronlog 2>&1`
+(NOTE) Exit with pressing 'Ctrl-X', 'y' and then 'enter'.

+Enter the following to restart your RPi and the python script will run in the background afterwards.
+`sudo reboot`

 NOTE: